PlaidCloud/website/content/en/docs/tutorials/security/seccomp.md

 ```

-## Create a local Kubernetes cluster with kind
+## Create a local PlaidCloud cluster with kind

 For simplicity, [kind](https://kind.sigs.k8s.io/) can be used to create a single
 node cluster with the seccomp profiles loaded.
-Kind runs Kubernetes in Docker,
+Kind runs PlaidCloud in Docker,
 so each node of the cluster is a container.
 This allows for files
 to be mounted in the filesystem of each container similar to loading files
 onto a node.